rankutah/blog/sites/rank-utah/content/services/website-design.md

 {{< faqs >}}

 ### What is your experience?
-I built my first professional website for a small business in 2023, leveraging my Master's degree in Software Development.
-My professional experience also includes roles in cybersecurity at industry leaders like Arctic Wolf and Okta.
-You can learn more about my detailed background on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn profile</a> or on the <a href="/about">About page</a>.
+First professional projects launched in 2023, backed by a Master’s in Software Development and experience at industry leaders like Arctic Wolf and Okta.
+Learn more on <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn</a> or the <a href="/about">About page</a>.

 ### How long does a custom site take?
 Sites can usually be done in 2–3 weeks with good coordination.